Tilapia vs Salmon: The Complete Comparison

 Tilapia and Salmon Mercury Levels

-The EPA and FDA have issued warnings and suggestions regarding mercury levels in fish and consuming them8.
+The EPA and FDA have issued warnings and suggestions regarding mercury levels in fish and consuming them 10.

 They established a list of fish that are best and good choices based on their mercury levels.
 They also have a third section which are choices to avoid because they have the highest mercury levels.